 VI.
-That competent and impartial

-judges shall decide as to the quality

-of the bread.
+That competent and impartial judges shall decide as to the quality of the bread.

-judges shall decide and of the bread.
+judges shall decrue as of the bread.
 VII.
 That the following prizes shall

+VII.
+That the londwing place

 be given:

-First prize \$12.50 cash.
+First prize-\$12.50 cash.

-Second prize \$7.50 cash.
+Second prize-\$5.00 cash.

+Third prize-\$5.00 cash.

-This contest is only one of a series which the Gas Company expects to interest itself in and to co-operate with the Domestic Science classes in the production of other articles of food than that herein mentioned.
+This contest is only one of a series

+which the Gas Company expects to

+interest itself in and to co-operate

+with the Domestic Science classes in

+the production of other articles of

+food than that herein mentioned.

-If you have thing to do, do it, and et it off your mind, and then it won't
+If you have thing to do, do it, and get it off your mind, and then it won't bother you.

 Romeo and Juliet,

 Romey owed,

-For what Juley ete.
+For what Juley ete,

 Now if Juley ete,

 What Romey owed,

 When does Romeo eat?

 -"Conrad" D.